AleixCas95/RacingGame/README.md

 DOWN ARROW: Move to the back.

-R: respawn on the last checkpoint
+R: respawn on the last checkpoint.

+RIGTCLICK AND MOVE: To move the camara from the car view.

 F1: Show sensors.